 If you get the impression that your doctor is bothered by your questions, it may be time to find a new doctor.
 I say may because if you’ve previously had a good relationship with your doctor and have one visit that is a little off, they could be having a bad day—maybe they have just given a bad diagnosis to another patient, or perhaps they might be feeling ill; after all, doctors are people, too.

-However, if you feel your voice isn't being heard or there is refusal to hear and answer your questions, it's time to get a new doctor.3.
-Bring a friend or family member to your appointment.
+However, if you feel your voice isn’t being heard or there is refusal to hear and answer your questions, it’s time to get a new doctor.

 When people get serious diagnoses, they often don’t hear anything after the words “you have cancer,” for example.
 Their minds immediately shift to survival mode.
 Having a supportive person with you can help keep you on track and be a second set of ears to help process information.